eflautt/ga-data-science/lessons/lesson-03/readme.md

 	- square root of variance

 #### Context
 On many projects, descriptive statistics will be the first - and often times only - step for analysis.
-Say you need to understand the demographics of your customer base-- descriptive stats will give you the answer.
+Say you need to understand the demographics of your customer base: descriptive stats will give you the answer.
 You don't necessarily need a fancy model to answer many common business questions.

 <a name="introduction2"></a>
 ## Introduction: Is this normal?
 (10 mins)
 A normal distribution is a key assumption to many models we will later be using.
-But what is normal?
+But what is _normal_?

 The graph of the normal distribution depends on two factors - the mean and the standard deviation.
 The mean of the distribution determines the location of the center of the graph, and the standard deviation determines the height of the graph.
 When the standard deviation is large, the curve is short and wide; when the standard deviation is small, the curve is tall and narrow.
 All normal distributions look like a symmetric, bell-shaped curve.

-Two metrics are commonly used to describe your distribution- skewness and kurtosis.
+Two metrics are commonly used to describe your distribution: skewness and kurtosis.

 **Skewness**
 In probability theory and statistics, skewness is a measure of the asymmetry of the probability distribution of a real-valued random variable about its mean.
 The skewness value can be positive or negative, or even undefined.